Buckle

 Bronze Roman buckles cames in various types.
 Not only used for practical purposes, these buckles were also decorated.
 A Type I Roman buckle was a “buckle-plate” either decorated or plain and consisted of geometric ornaments.
 Type IA Roman buckles were similar to Type I buckles but differed by being long and narrow, made of double sheet metal, and attached to small D-shaped buckles (primarily had dolphin-heads as decorations).
 Type IB “buckle-loops” were even more similar to Type IA buckles, only difference being that instead of dolphin-heads, they were adorned with horse-heads.
 There were also Type II buckles (Type IIA and Type IIB) used by Romans, but all types of Roman buckles could have served purposes for simple clothing as well, and predominantly, as a military purpose.

 Aside from the practical use found in Roman buckles, Scythian and Sarmatian buckles incorporated animal motifs that were characteristic to their respective decorative arts.
 These motifs often represented animals engaged in mortal combat.
 These motifs were imported by many Germanic peoples and the belt buckles were evident in the graves of the Franks and Burgundies.
 And throughout the Middle Ages, the buckle was used mostly for ornamentation until the second half of the 14th century where the knightly belt and buckle took on its most splendid form.

 Buckles remained exclusively for the wealthy until the 15th century where improved manufacturing techniques made it possible to easily produce a cheaper molded item available to the general population.

+During the Middle Ages, buckles were made by dedicated smiths known as bucklemakers, or 'senkelære' in Middle Low German.
+The road of Bucklemaker Wynd in Dundee, Scotland (now Victoria Road), was named for being where the bucklemakers lived.
+However, much of their trade was eventually picked up by other 'hammermen', including jewellers, and the bucklemaker's trade slowly fell out of notice.

 Components

 The buckle essentially consists of four main components: the frame, chape, bar, and prong.
-The oldest Roman buckles are of a simple "D"-shaped frame, in which the prong or tongue extends from one side to the other.
+The oldest Roman buckles are of a simple D-shaped frame, in which the prong or tongue extends from one side to the other.
 In the 14th century, buckles with a double-loop or "8"-shaped frame emerged.
 The prongs of these buckles attach to the center post.
 The appearance of multi-part buckles with chapes and removable pins, which were commonly found on shoes, occurred in the 17th century.